godaddy-wordpress/wp-plugin-partners/README.md

 ## Add a commercial plugin

-If you are adding a plugin that is _not_ hosted on WordPress.org you will need to provide your own plugin data manually to the manifest.
+If you are adding a plugin that is _not_ hosted on WordPress.org you will need to provide _all_ of your plugin data in the manifest.

-Required fields:
+**Required fields:**

 * `name` - The name of your plugin.
-* `version` - The current version number of your plugin.
+* `version` - The current version number of your plugin (we recommend [Semantic Versioning](http://semver.org/)).
-* `author` - HTML link to the author homepage.
+* `author` - HTML anchor of the author name linking to the author homepage.
 * `icon` - Relative path to your SVG icon under `assets/images/`.
-* `homepage` - Homepage URL for your plugin (different from the author homepage).
+* `homepage` - Homepage URL for your plugin (should be different from the author homepage).
 * `short_description` - Describe your plugin in 140 characters or less.

 **EXAMPLE**